Pigeon - 1083mg lysine, 1256mg arginine per 100g

 As well as eating foods that have a high proportion of lysine to arginine, you can also adopt some other dietary habits to deal with herpes outbreaks.
 For instance:

-A well-balanced and healthy diet that strengthens your immune system and lowers inflammation is important.
-This means you should eat a lot of fruits, vegetables, whole grains, lean protein, and good fats, and avoid processed foods, added sugars, alcohol, and caffeine.
+A diverse and nutritious diet that supports your immune system and fights inflammation is essential.
+This means you should eat lots of fruits, vegetables, whole grains, lean protein, and healthy fats, and steer clear of processed foods, added sugars, alcohol, and caffeine, which can harm your health.

 Avoid alcoholic beverages and caffeine which can overstimulate your body, leave you dehydrated, and compromise your immune system.

-L-lysine supplements can help you prevent herpes outbreaks and stop a cold sore before it develops by depriving the virus of arginine, which it needs to form a cold sore.
+Consider taking l-lysine supplements, which can help prevent herpes outbreaks and stop a cold sore before it emerges by limiting the availability of arginine for the virus, which it requires to produce a cold sore.

 Avoiding foods that can cause allergic reactions or sensitivities, such as gluten, dairy, nuts, eggs, or shellfish.
 These foods can trigger inflammation and weaken your immune system, making you more susceptible to outbreaks.